 The clever way in which the store respects its location with its design, yet stands out imperceptibly, is expressive of Apple’s brand and visual.
 The Apple Marunouchi by Foster + Partners inhabits an important urban position in its placement within the central district of Marunouchi, near the famous Emperor’s Palace park and the Tokyo Station in proximity.
 The capacious and open structure of the Apple store displays disciplined design and sleek aesthetics through its vitrines and incorporation of a minimal colour palette, seamlessly becoming part of Tokyo, a vibrant and bustling city.

-Project DetailsName of the project: Apple Marunouchi
+Project DetailsName: Apple Marunouchi

 Location: Tokyo, Japan